tuw-cpsg/tuw-latex-beamer-theme/README.md

 * `tuw_background`: Specify this boolean option if you want to have the TU building in the background of the titlepage, default: white background.
+  The image has to be extracted from the powerpoint templates (currently only available for TU employees) and saved as `TU_Background.png` in the Latex template/installation folder.

 * `tuw_image`: Set an individual background image (e.g.,
   `tuw_image=path-to-your-image.png`).